-Dynatrace Davis automatically analyzes abnormal situations within your IT infrastructure and attempts to identify all relevant impacts and root-causes.
-Davis relies on a wide spectrum of information sources, such as a transactional view of your services and applications, as well as all events that are raised on individual nodes within your Smartscape topology.
+Dynatrace Davis automatically analyzes abnormal situations within your IT infrastructure and attempts to identify any relevant impact and root cause.
+Davis relies on a wide spectrum of information sources, such as a transactional view of your services and applications, as well as all on events raised on individual nodes within your Smartscape topology.

-Custom metric events are configured on the environment global level.
-This means that an event, once defined and raised, is shown for all Dynatrace users within your environment.
+Custom metric events are configured in the global settings of your environment and are visible to all Dynatrace users in your environment.

 Scope of the event

-The essential aspect of a metric-based event is selecting the metric that should be monitored.
-Many of the available metrics provided by Dynatrace are comprised of multiple dimensions.
-You can chose which dimensions and their values should be considered for the event.
-For example, you can only chose to consider user actions coming from iOS devices for your custom alert based on Action count metric.
+Many of the available metrics provided by Dynatrace are composed of multiple dimensions.
+You can select what dimensions and values should be considered for the event.
+For example, you can select only user actions coming from iOS devices for your custom alert, based on the Action count metric.

-You can further fine-tune your event by selecting monitored entities to which it applies.
-By default the event applies to all entities supplying the metric, some of which might not be interesting for you in scope of the event.
-You can filter those out by rule-based filter based on host group, management zone, name, and tag filters depending on how you organize your entities.
-For example, for host-based metrics you can only include hosts that have a certain tag assigned.
+You can further fine-tune an event by selecting monitored entities to which it applies.
+By default, an event applies to all entities providing the respective metric.
+Using a rule-based filter, you can organize the entities by host group, management zone, name, and tag.
+For example, for host-based metrics you can include only those hosts that have a certain tag assigned.

-Alerting scope preview displays up to 100 entities that deliver the selected metric and fit to all specified filters.
-You can nevertheless set a threshold on a larger group of entities, but preview will not be available.
+Alerting scope preview can display up to 100 entities that deliver the selected metric and correspond to all specified filters.

-The topologic relationship between entities and events is vital information that the Dynatrace Davis AI causation engines uses to identify the root causes of detected problems.
+The topological relationship between entities and events is vital information that the Dynatrace Davis AI causation engines use to identify the root causes of detected problems.
 All built-in Dynatrace metrics are topology-aware by default.
-This means that each measurement has a logical link to a specific Smartscape entity (for example, a host, process, service, or application).
-For example, a metric that is related to the CPU usage of a host will automatically raise an event on the affected host if any violations are detected.
-Any events that result from the raising of the initial event will be raised on the entities where the resulting metric measurements are made.
-Meaning, process network metrics raise events on processes while service response time metrics raise events on services.
+This means that each measurement has a logical link to a specific Smartscape entity (host, process, service, or application).
+For example, a metric that is related to the CPU usage of a host automatically raises an event on the affected host if any violations are detected.
+Process network metrics raise events on processes, while service response time metrics raise events on services.

 business.revenue,shop=shop111,city=NewYork 234 business.revenue,shop=shop999,city=Atlanta 499

-- Multiple entities: Measurements related to multiple entities (for example, the number of batch job runs measured for a process on a monitored host).
-In this example, the measurement is related to multiple entities, the process and the host.
+Example: the number of batch job runs measured for a process on a monitored host, where the measurement is related to both the process and the host.

-When multiple entities are specified for each measurement, Dynatrace selects the best entity on which it should raise the event.
+Explanation: when multiple entities are specified for each measurement, Dynatrace selects the most appropriate entity on which it should raise the event.
 In the case of a host and a process, the measurement presumably relates to the process rather than the host, so the event is raised on the process.

-The severity of an event determines if a problem should be raised or not and if Davis AI should try to find the root cause of your given event.
-The following table summarizes the semantics of all available event severities, which severity triggers a problem and which severities are analyzed by Davis:
+The severity of an event determines if a problem should be raised or not, and if Davis AI should determine the root cause of the given event.

 |Availability||Yes||Yes||Reports any kind of severe component outage|